philippgille/ln-paywall/README.md

 	- A simple Go map
 		- The fastest option, but 1) can't be used across horizontally scaled service instances and 2) doesn't persist data, so when you restart your server, users can re-use old preimages
 	- [bbolt](https://github.com/coreos/bbolt) - a fork of [Bolt](https://github.com/boltdb/bolt) maintained by CoreOS
-		- Very fast and doesn't require any remote or local TCP connections and persists the data, but can't be used across horizontally scaled service instances because it's file-based.
+		- Very fast, doesn't require any remote or local TCP connections and persists the data, but can't be used across horizontally scaled service instances because it's file-based.
 Production-ready for single-instance web services though.
 	- [Redis](https://redis.io/)
-		- Although slowest of these options, still blazing fast and most suited for popular web services: Requires a remote or local TCP connection and some administration, but allows data persistency and can even be used with a horizontally scaled web service
+		- Although the slowest of these options, still fast and most suited for popular web services: Requires a remote or local TCP connection and some administration, but allows data persistency and can even be used with a horizontally scaled web service
 		- Run for example with Docker: `docker run -p 6379:6379 -d redis`
 			- Note: In production you should use a configuration with password (check out [`bitnami/redis`](https://hub.docker.com/r/bitnami/redis/) which makes that easy)!
 	- Roll your own!